She Loves Biscotti

 Tips

-• A heavy-bottomed saucepan is a key to obtaining a rich and creamy textured polenta.
+• Invest in a heavy-bottomed saucepan to achieve a rich and creamy textured polenta.

 Can I double the recipe?